elbakai/dashku-dev-guide/README.md

 Getting Started
 ---

-The first action that I can recommend is to get a copy of the codebase from Github, and foliow the installation instructions in the Readme file.
+The first action that I can recommend is to get a copy of the codebase from Github, and follow the installation instructions in the Readme file.

 Install the app, boot it up, and play with it for a bit.
 Once you've done that, I'll guide you in the next section through the codebase.